GLauzza/French-Math-Data/README.md

 - [ ] add variable chat templates depending on config type
 - [ ] add answer and training on french dataset (check if answers need to be translated)
 - [ ] add language forcing
+- [ ] do we keep learning signal from failed samples (contrastive / imitating RL with SFT)